lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK-on-Error {#ACK-on-Error-subsection}

+The ACK-on-Error mode supports LPWAN technologies that have variable MTU and out-of-order delivery.

 In ACK-on-Error mode, windows are used.
 All tiles MUST be of equal size, except for the last one,